ismailsaid2001/Sam3oul.github.io/_posts/2023-08-25-TTS-deep-dive.md

 `"I prefer bass fishing to play the bass guitar"`

-`"Do you live near a zoo with live animals"`
+`"Do you live near a zoo with live animals ?"`

 In these instances, the word **"bass"** takes on separate meanings depending on whether it refers to a type of fish or a musical instrument.

 Similarly, the term **"live"** can indicate either "being alive" or "a live performance."
-Such words with multiple pronunciations and meanings are referred to as **"confused words"** as they can lead to ambiguity and the need for contextual interpretation.
+Such words with multiple pronunciations and meanings are referred to as **1-confused words** as they can lead to ambiguity and the need for contextual interpretation.

-**Text Normalization**
+**2-Text Normalization**
 TTS systems require preprocessing for handling non-standard words
 like: **numbers ,monetary amounts,abbreviations , dates,Acronyms**

 look at these  examples:

 `The African economy in 2023`

 `the password is 2023`

 `it costs 2023 dollars`

+For the first example, 2023 is commonly pronounced:
+`"twenty-twenty-three"` .

-for the first example, 2023 is commonly pronounced: `"twenty-twenty-three"` for the second example,2023 is commonly pronounced `"two zero two three"` for the second example,2023 is commonly pronounced `"two thousand twenty-three"`
+For the second example,2023 is commonly pronounced `"two zero two three"` .

+For the second example,2023 is commonly pronounced `"two thousand twenty-three"` .

-so  the pronunciation of a word depends not only on the embedding of a word but depends on the context (the neighboring  tokens )
+So  the pronunciation of a word depends not only on the embedding of a word but depends on the context (the neighboring  tokens )

 the technology behind text normalization and many aspects of text-to-speech (TTS) involves Natural Language Processing (NLP) techniques :